kdwaterman/Raspi_Audio_Geolocation/README.md

 ### Visualization

 The project uses the Folium library to visualize TDOA hyperbolas and receiver locations on an interactive map.
+As there are only two receivers at present, there is only one curve.
+In all instances I tested, the emitter rests upon the curves generated.

 #### Example Output